La Linea incident puts spotlight on drug smuggling violence

 Over 100 people were involved in the incident, according to the Asociación Unificada de la Guardia Civil, which represents Guardia Civil officers.

-Some of the officers sustained minor injuries and the vehicles were damaged during the incident, the AUGC said in a statement yesterday.
+Some of the officers sustained minor injuries and the vehicles were damaged during the incident, the AUGC said in a statement.

 The association called for “immediate measures” to tackle what it described as “the increase in drug smuggling-related crime” which had led to officers feeling “discouraged and uneasy”.